PhillChris/CSC207-project/phase1/README.txt

 Parameters:
-- HH:MM is the time at which this card is tapped, in that format (the date is kept independently by the system, and is only modified by the ENDDAY command)
+- HH:MM is the time at which this card is tapped, in that format (the date is kept independently by the system, and is only modified by the ENDDAY command) This simulation uses the 24hr clock.
 - cardholderemail@fakemail.io is the email of the owner of this card
 - card# is the unique card number of this user, which are generated as you call ADDCARD (they are numbered in order of initialization for a given user).
 So if you give a user two cards, the first